SimeonHristov99/ati/README.md

 The goal is to include as much as possible (the more the better, right?).
 They were taken from [here](https://ceur-ws.org/Vol-2936/paper-191.pdf).

-- **Word cloud**: Most used (meaningful) words;
 - **Character-based lexical features**: The number of distinct special character, spaces, punctuation, parentheses and quotation marks as separate features.
 - **Sentence- and word-based features**: Distribution of POS-tags, token length, number of sentences, sentence length, average word length, words in all-caps and counts of words above and below 2-3 and 6 characters as separate features.
 For those statistics a possible package to use is [spacy](https://spacy.io/).
 - **Function / Stop words**: The frequency of each function word.
-- **Flesch Reading Ease Score**: indicates the understandability of a passage with a number that ranges from 0 to 100.
+- Various types of **Reading Ease Scores**: indicate the understandability of a passage with a number.
 It shows how difficult it is to understand the content.
-The higher scores mean that the content is easy to read and understand `(206.835 - 1.015 × (total words ÷ total sentences) - 84.6 × (total syllables ÷ total words))`.
-Spacy has more information and examples [here](https://spacy.io/universe/project/spacy_syllables).

 ## Approach with modelling

 Goal is to try four types of models:

-1. By using *tf-idf* create a big matrix with word embeddings. use it to predict the author.
+1. By using *tf-idf* create a big matrix with word embeddings.
+Use it to predict the author.
 2. By using an encoding from a transformer - [sbert](https://www.sbert.net/), to get the word embeddings.
 3. Using only the metrics.
 4. Making a combination of the above approaches: for example, concatenating the encodings from 2 with the metrics 3.